-The known health benefits of antioxidants from garlic can be traced back to the ancient Greek civilization where Hippocrates would prescribe garlic to care for various medical conditions, and recent medical research has shown that this was a good practice.
-Garlic butter has a lot of nutrients that benefits our bodies, but in addition to nutrients it includes antioxidants which can help combat free radicals.
+The known health benefits of antioxidants from garlic can be traced back to ancient Greece where Hippocrates would prescribe garlic to treat a variety of medical conditions, and current medical research has demonstrated that this was a good practice.
+Garlic butter is high in nutrients that benefits our bodies, but it also contains antioxidants which can help fight free radicals.

-Reducing Blood Pressure & Bad Cholesterol
+Lower Blood Pressure & Bad Cholesterol

 Garlic is also acknowledged to lower blood pressure and inhibit cardiovascular diseases like strokes and heart attacks.
 However, for the results you want, the dose has to be high, since the measure of allicin required is equivalent to roughly four cloves a day.
 Beside blood pressure, garlic enriched antioxidants can decrease LDL cholesterol, which is the one you want to dwindle.
 This is just one of the many benefits of antioxidants from garlic, even in products like garlic butter.

 As if garlic didn’t do enough, it can also cure infections and the common cold.
 The chemical compounds, notably allicin, have antiviral, antifungal and antimicrobial abilities and are effective at killing microorganisms.
 And if you do get a cold, the benefits of antioxidants from garlic is that it seems to speed up your recovery time.